Julia Gjika: Biography

 She immigrated to the United States in 1996 and took advantage of the absence of censorship.
 She is a regular contributor to the press of the Albanian-American diaspora in such works as Dielli and Iliria as well as in the Albanian publications Shqip and Korça, in which she writes about the lives of immigrants in America and other places the diaspora have settled, culture, and social issues.

 Gjika's work is well respected by her peers in eastern Europe and has been included in published collections of poetic works.
-Jan M. Stuchly, a Moravian lawyer and writer, has published three collections of poems from those he considers to be "masterpieces."
+Jan M. Stuchlý, a Moravian lawyer and writer, has published three collections of poems from those he considers to be "masterpieces."
 He included Gjika's work in his 1998 collection.
 A recent publication by Raimonda Moisiu, Letrat shqip këndej e përtej Atlantikut (Letters Slip Here and Across the Atlantic) included works by Gijika, in his attempt to preserve those voices he deems "masters of dialogue and conversation, who communicate artistic values".

 She is married to the scientist Thanas Gjika and has a daughter.